 1. A slowed neutron is fired at a large, unstable nucleus (usually uranium-235).

-2. The large nucleus absorbs the neutron, which makes it become uranium-236 (which is unstable).
+2. The large nucleus absorbs the neutron, becoming uranium-236, which is unstable.

-3. As the nucleus becomes more unstable, it splits up into smaller nuclei, which we call daughter nuclei.
+3. As the nucleus becomes unstable, it splits into smaller nuclei, known as daughter nuclei.

 4. In the process, the nucleus fires out two or three more neutrons and releases energy in the form of gamma radiation.

-5. The neutrons released collide with more uranium nuclei, which will lead to more fission reactions.
+5. The released neutrons collide with more uranium nuclei, leading to more fission reactions.
 This is known as a chain reaction.

-If this process is not controlled, the whole system will not function properly, which could lead to the release of large amounts of energy.
+If this process is not controlled, the system can malfunction, which could potentially lead to the release of vast amounts of energy.
 This is what happens in a nuclear bomb.